HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 # Requirements
 # Launch the GUI

-Once the requirements have been installed, to launch the GUI, you should execute the following command on the terminal:
+After installing the necessary requirements, you can launch the GUI by executing the following command in the terminal:

 ```
 sudo -E bash launch.sh
 ```

-After running the previous command, the following window will pop up:
+Executing this command will open the following window:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/GUI.png"
      alt="Main window"